lfaucheux/PyLUCCBA/README.md

 Data are stored in the [resources](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder, composed of the following subfolders:

-•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder that includes *(i)* [BioGrace Excel tool - version 4c.xls](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/BioGrace%20Excel%20tool%20-%20version%204c.xls) cited in *(ii)* [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/Data_CarbonStocks_Emissions.xlsx), in which you can see how the carbon stock changes per type of LUC are calculated and *(iii)* csv and txt files in which the results of these calculations are reported. *NB:* some data that have been calculated with [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/Data_CarbonStocks_Emissions.xlsx) are stored in the body of core.py itself under the form of [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp), see [process](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py#L151) and [cultivation](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py#L172).
+•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder that includes *(i)* [BioGrace Excel tool - version 4c.xls](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/BioGrace%20Excel%20tool%20-%20version%204c.xls) cited in *(ii)* [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/Data_CarbonStocks_Emissions.xlsx), in which you can see how the sequestrated carbon stock per type of land use are calculated and *(iii)* csv and txt files in which the results of these calculations are reported. *NB:* some data that have been calculated with [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/dluc/Data_CarbonStocks_Emissions.xlsx) are stored in the body of core.py itself under the form of [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp), see [process](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py#L151) and [cultivation](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py#L172).

 •	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder that includes the carbon price scenarios.